 You just need to deal with the WordPress side of things.

 WordPress.com is basically a managed hosting provider for WordPress, similar to other WordPress hosts.
-It’s available in both a free and paid version.
+It’s available in both a free and paid versions.
 If using WordPress.com you would sign up at the website WordPress.com to create your account and website.

 This is an all-in-one solution.
 Your site is hosted by the team at WordPress.com.
 They handle all the technical side of things, and you handle creating the content for your site.

 The free basic option comes with free hosting, although you get ads on your site and can’t add plugins to extend the functionality.
+There is also a low cost paid plan which expands the storage and allows for a custom domain name, but it still has ads and doesn’t allow plugins.

-If you want to remove ads and add plugins or use your own domain name, this requires an upgrade to the paid plan.
+If you want to remove ads and add plugins or use your own domain name, this requires an upgrade to the Pro paid plan.
 This is actually quite a good value option as of April 2022, when they simplified their plans.
 However it is not as competitively priced as something like Bluehost for those starting out.

 There are some restrictions on the Pro plan around specific plugins you can’t use, but overall the price is quite competitive.